-2.2.3.2 Rules and Guidance
+Rules and Guidance

 The following rules ensure validation and consistent interpretation of particular combinations of moodCode and SNOMED CT context.
-They also specify the context a particular moodCode value applies to a SNOMED CT expression that does not include an explicit representations of context.
+They also specify the context a particular moodCode value applies to a SNOMED CT expression that does not include an explicit representation of context.

 The moodCode SHALL be present in all Act class instances4

-If the code attribute of an instance of the Observation class, with a moodCode that is neither "intent" (INT) nor a subtype of "intent", is populated with a SNOMED CT expression, this expression MAY include an explicit representation of [ 408729009 | finding context ].
+If the code attribute of an instance of the Observation class, with a moodCode that is neither "intent" (INT) nor a subtype of "intent", is populated with a SNOMED CT expression, this expression MAY include an explicit representation of [ 408729009 | finding context |].

-If the expression does not include an explicit [ 408729009 | finding context ], it SHALL be interpreted as having the default context specified for the relevant moodCode in Table 2.
+If the expression does not include an explicit [ 408729009 | finding context |], it SHALL be interpreted as having the default context specified for the relevant moodCode in Table 2.

-If the expression includes an explicit [ 408729009 | finding context ], the context SHALL be compatible with the constraints specified for the relevant moodCode in Table 3.
-Any Act class instancedoes not conform to these constraints SHALL be regarded as an error.
+If the expression includes an explicit [ 408729009 | finding context |], the context SHALL be compatible with the constraints specified for the relevant moodCode in Table 3.
+Any Act class instance that does not conform to these constraints SHALL be regarded as an error.

-If the value attribute of an instance of the Observation class is populated with a SNOMED CT expression, this expression MAY include an explicit representation of [ 408729009 | finding context ].
+If the value attribute of an instance of the Observation class is populated with a SNOMED CT expression, this expression MAY include an explicit representation of [ 408729009 | finding context |].

-If the expression does not include an explicit [ 408729009 | finding context ], it SHALL be interpreted as having the default context specified for the relevant moodCode in Table 2.
+If the expression does not include an explicit [ 408729009 | finding context |], it SHALL be interpreted as having the default context specified for the relevant moodCode in Table 2.

-If the expression includes an explicit [ 408729009 | finding context ], the context SHALL be compatible with the constraints specified for the relevant moodCode in Table 3.
-Any Act class instancedoes not conform to these constraints SHALL be regarded as an error.
+If the expression includes an explicit [ 408729009 | finding context |], the context SHALL be compatible with the constraints specified for the relevant moodCode in Table 3.
+Any Act class instance that does not conform to these constraints SHALL be regarded as an error.

-If the code attribute of an instance of any Act class (except Observations included in points 2 or 3 above) is populated with a SNOMED CT expression, this expression MAY include an explicit representation of [ 408730004 | procedure context ].
+If the code attribute of an instance of any Act class (except Observations included in points 2 or 3 above) is populated with a SNOMED CT expression, this expression MAY include an explicit representation of [ 408730004 | procedure context |].

-If the expression does not include an explicit [ 408730004 | procedure context ], it SHALL be interpreted as having the default context specified for the relevant moodCode in Table 4.
+If the expression does not include an explicit [ 408730004 | procedure context |], it SHALL be interpreted as having the default context specified for the relevant moodCode in Table 4.

-If the expression includes an explicit [ 408730004 | procedure context ], the context SHALL be compatible with the constraints specified for the relevant moodCode in Table 5.
-Any Act class instancedoes not conform to these constraints SHALL be regarded as an error.
+If the expression includes an explicit [ 408730004 | procedure context |], the context SHALL be compatible with the constraints specified for the relevant moodCode in Table 5.
+Any Act class instance that does not conform to these constraints SHALL be regarded as an error.

-If a SNOMED CT expression includes an explicit statement of context this SHALL be validated by the rules stated above and SHALL be interpreted as a restatement or refinement of the meaning specified by the moodCode.
+If a SNOMED CT expression includes an explicit statement of context, this SHALL be validated by the rules stated above and SHALL be interpreted as a restatement or refinement of the meaning specified by the moodCode.
 The meaning of the SNOMED CT context SHALL NOT be interpreted as an independent compounding semantic modifier.

 For example moodCode="RQO" and code=[ 408730004 | procedure context | = 385644000 | requested ] This means "requested".
 It does not mean a "request to request".